Ashutoshbind15/SliceSeeker/deploy/external/README.md

 - **Valkey / Redis**: The job queue stores state in Redis.
 Use `maxmemory-policy noeviction` on whatever instance backs `VALKEY_URL`.
 Phase 1 `/ready` runs `CONFIG GET maxmemory-policy` when allowed; if your provider blocks it, set `VALKEY_SKIP_EVICTION_CHECK=true` after confirming `noeviction` in the provider console.
 - **Network**: containers must reach your external hosts.
 Use hostnames resolvable inside the container network (not `localhost` for services on the Docker host unless using `host.docker.internal` or equivalent).
 - **Schema**: run `docker-compose.init.yml` after upgrades or on empty databases.
 Application `/ready` endpoints verify schema but do not migrate.
-- **Bucket**: the bundled layout auto-creates a bucket; here you must create it beforehand.
+- **Bucket**: the self-contained layout auto-creates a bucket; here you must create it beforehand.
 - **Phase 2 only**: set `DATABASE_URL` and embedding vars; omit Valkey and S3 credentials unless you add optional features later.

 ## Scaling

-Same as bundled: scale stateless app containers horizontally.
+Same as self-contained: scale stateless app containers horizontally.
 External Postgres, Valkey, and object storage scaling is your responsibility.